 The Company remains committed to its strategic plan of measurable technology diversification.
-The combination of our clean combustion incineration technology with our power generation equipment at energy production facilities in Mexico and the installation of power generation equipment in the southern United States during the second half of 2020 is expected to showcase our commitment to this strategic initiative.
-The Company continues to actively market its waste heat to power technology.
+The combination of our clean combustion incineration technology with our power generation equipment at facilities in Mexico and the installation of power generation equipment in the southern United States during the fourth quarter 2020 will showcase our commitment to this strategic initiative.
+In addition, the Company continues to actively market its waste heat to power technology.